ppy/osu-wiki/wiki/Interface/en.md

 ![Multi Lobby](img/Multi-Play-2016.png)
 ![Multi Host](img/Multi-play!_Host.jpg)

 1. Your rank in the match.
-This is also shown next to your name.
+This is also shown next to your name. <!-- Review Required -->
 2. Your profile information.
 3. The jukebox.
 4. Player list - displays player names, their rank (host or player), their mods activated (if any, see \#7), their osu! ranking, and their team (if applicable).